janoodleFTW/timy-messenger/README.md

 | members | array | *User-UID we’ve retrieved in **Adding a user*** above |
 | name | string | test |

 We’ve now setup our fist test group.
-In addition to this step we’ll need to setup a default `Channel` (e.g. something similar to `#general` in Slack).
+In addition to this step, we’ll need to setup a default `Channel` (e.g. something similar to `#general` in Slack).

 **Create channel sub-collection**